karlssberg/Motiv/Karlssberg.Motiv/AndAlso/AndAlso.md

-﻿# Conditional AND
+﻿# Conditional AND `&&`

-A conditional AND (i.e., short-circuited) operation can be performed on two specifications using the `leftProposition.AndAlso(rightProposition)` method.
+A conditional AND (i.e., short-circuited) operation can be performed on two propositions using the `left.AndAlso(right)` method.
-It is serialized as `leftProposition && rightProposition`—incidentally the `&&` C# operator cannot be overriden, so we have to resort to using method invocation to perform the operation.
+It is serialized as `left && right`—incidentally the `&&` C# operator cannot be overriden, so we have to resort to using method invocation to perform the operation.
-This will produce a new specification instance that is the logical AND of the two specifications.
+This will produce a new proposition instance that is the logical AND of the two propositions.
-When evaluated, the right specification will only be evaluated if the left specification is satisfied.
+When evaluated, the right proposition will only be evaluated if the left proposition is satisfied.

 For example: